 Local Plans are documents that will guide how and where development takes place in Somerset.
 Local plans will form the development plan for your area, together with Neighbourhood Plans prepared by parish or town councils or Neighbourhood Forums.
 Local Plans set out the vision for the area, identify the overall scale and nature of change and include site allocations.

-Neighbourhood Plans will need to be consistent with the Local Plans produced by the local planning authorities in Somerset (Mendip District Council, Sedgemoor District Council, South Somerset District Council, and Somerset West and Taunton Council).
+Neighbourhood Plans will need to be consistent with the Local Plans produced by the local planning authorities in Somerset.
+The local planning authorities are Mendip District Council, Sedgemoor District Council, South Somerset District Council, and Somerset West and Taunton Council.

-The County Council, as the statutory minerals and waste planning authority, is responsible for the specialist minerals and waste local plans which can be viewed by following the links under the Information and Resources section to the right.
+The County Council, as the statutory minerals and waste planning authority, is responsible for the specialist minerals and waste local plans.

-Other local plans are prepared by district councils for their areas and cover a wider range of topics such as housing, employment, transport and provision of community facilities, for example.
+Other local plans are prepared by district councils for their areas and cover a wider range of topics such as housing, employment, transport and provision of community facilities.
 For more information about local plans, please visit the planning policy sections of the district council websites.